Oil prices rise as data shows bigger-than-expected fall in U.S. stockpiles

 West Texas Intermediate (WTI) crude had climbed 81 cents, or 1.4%, to $58.64 by 0151 GMT.
 Brent was up 61 cents, or 1%, at $64.77, having earlier hit $64.95.

-The U.S. and global benchmarks have gained this year as the Organization of the Petroleum Exporting Countries (OPEC) and big producers such as Russia have honoured commitments to cut output.
+The U.S. and global benchmarks have gained this year as the Organization of the Petroleum Exporting Countries (OPEC) and big producers such as Russia have honored commitments to cut output.

 Investors have also been on the lookout for any signs that unrelenting production from the United States is being consumed.